-Scan one of the following bar codes to turn EAS On or Off.
+Scan one of the following bar codes to select the EAS system that is attached to the scanner.
 Default = Off.

 EAS Mode of Operation

 Scan one of the following bar codes to select the EAS mode you wish to use.